kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 What would be the entries in the |p1| loading vector if we had 6 thermometers? (*Ans* = 0.41; in general, for :math:`K` thermometers, :math:`1/\sqrt{K}`).

 This is very useful, because now instead of dealing with :math:`K` thermometers we can reduce the columns of data down to just a single, average temperature.
 This isn't a particularly interesting case though; you would have likely done this anyway as an engineer facing this problem.
-But the next example will illustrate a more realistic case.
+But the next :ref:`food texture example <LVM_food_texture_example>` will illustrate a more realistic case.

 .. _LVM_food_texture_example:

 Food texture example
 ====================================

 Let's take a look at an example to consolidate and extend the ideas introduced so far.
-This data set is from a food manufacturer making a pastry product.
+This `data set is from a food manufacturer <http://datasets.connectmv.com/info/food-texture>`_ making a pastry product.
 Each sample (row) in the data set is taken from a batch of product where 5 quality attributes are measured:

 	#.
 Percentage oil in the pastry
 	#.
 The product's density (the higher the number, the more dense the product)